 - On this page, click on Generate CSR

-- Enter your information, including certificat’s Common Name and SAN (Subject Alternate Names)
+- Enter your information, including certificate’s Common Name and SAN (Subject Alternate Names)

 Adding a SAN record is very important as recent web browsers still give errors when a certificate does not contain this information.

-- Click on Generate CSR and return to previous window.
+- Click on Generate CSR and return to the previous window.

 - On the next step click on Export CSR